torvalds/linux/Documentation/media/dvb-drivers/dvb-usb.rst

 frequency simply does not work very well.
 This applies to all USB1.1 DVB-T devices, not just the dvb-usb-devices)

-The bug, where the TS is distorted by a heavy usage of the device is gone definitely.
+The , where the TS is distorted by a heavy usage of the device is gone definitely.
 All dvb-usb-devices I was using (Twinhan, Kworld, DiBcom) are working like charm now with VDR.
 Sometimes I even was able to record a channel and watch another one.